GistOnionWei/libercoin_dev/doc/build-unix.md

-ULibercoin BUILD NOTES
+Unix BUILD NOTES
 ====================
-Some notes on how to build Libercoin Core in Ulibercoin.
+Some notes on how to build Libercoin Core in Unix.

 (for OpenBSD specific instructions, see [build-openbsd.md](build-openbsd.md))